Is socialized medicine scary? Ask a European. This article is a must-read.

-I came across a brilliant article that takes on the insurance industries scare tactics regarding insurance companies.
+I came across a brilliant article that takes on the insurance industry’s scare tactics regarding insurance companies.
 The article titled “The only thing health insurance companies are good at is scaring us about socialized medicine” takes on the industry and shows how they are using scare tactics to sway public opinion away from a more social system of coverage.
+Socialized medicine keeps costs in check while helping to reduce care that is not medically necessary according to science, rather than an insurer’s interpretation of science.

 Medicare is a social system and so is Medicaid as well as the V.A. in the USA.
 Many Americans rely on these systems for their healthcare, but Medicare is the one most of us will eventually have when we are 65 years of age.